 Remember the Holidays

 While holidays in a western country can last between 1 to 3 days, Chinese holidays run for longer.
 They are elaborately planned and are considered serious business.
 Consequently, it would be considered rude to discuss product and services during these occasions, something Chinese Customer Service agents should always keep in mind.

 From what has been said so far, you might have guessed that quick fixes are unlikely in rendering call center services in China.
 Don’t be in a hurry to end the conversation.
 Take your time to warm up to the customer.
 Where a hint of impatience is perceived it might be considered rude.

 Additionally, knowing the holidays helps you kick start the conversation on a playful note.

-At LiveSalesman, we have been delivering Chinese Call Centre services in both Mandarin and Cantonese for over 8 years.
+At LiveSalesman, we have been delivering Chinese Call Center services in both Mandarin and Cantonese for over 8 years.
 Given our extensive experience in interacting with Chinese Customers, we are rightly positioned to give your business the right boost through impeccable Chinese customer service delivery.
 All our Chinese Customer Service agents are native Chinese.
-If you are looking to outsource your Chinese Call Centre and Customer Support, talk to us today.
+If you are looking to outsource your Chinese Call Center and Customer Support, talk to us today.